sgillies/pleiades.portlet.pelagios/README.txt

 Introduction
 ============

-The Flickr Portlet synposizes Flickr content related to places via Pleiades machine tags.
+The Pelagios Portlet synposizes Pelagios content related to places.